 - improving the relationship between you and your healthcare provider

 Pet therapy can be useful for:

-- patients undergoing chemotherapy
+- people undergoing chemotherapy

 - residents in long-term care facilities

-- patients hospitalized with chronic heart failure
+- people hospitalized with chronic heart failure

 - veterans with post-traumatic stress disorder

 - children having physical or dental procedures

 - stroke victims and people undergoing physical therapy to regain motor skills